Cliff joined Troop 33 as a Scout in April 1965.

 Following Harold Snow's death, Warren Scott and later Roger Hart served as Scoutmaster of Troop 33.
 After Roger Hart moved to Rockford Cliff was asked to be Scoutmaster in November 1976.

 Cliff worked to rebuild the troop and continue its tradition of offering exciting high adventure programs.
-Since that time the boys of Troop 33 have traveled on countless adventures through 49 states and 19 foreign nations, while over 55 of his Scouts have earned the Eagle Award.
+Since that time the boys of Troop 33 have traveled on countless adventures through 49 states and 19 foreign nations, while many of his Scouts have earned the Eagle Award.

 Not bored enough?